mamercad/arris-exporter/README.md

 # arris-exporter

 Prometheus exporter for my Arris SBG10.
 If they'd only offer SNMP, sigh.
 This is much hacks, but, I wanted something relatively quick (to be able to monitor correctables and uncorrectables without logging into a web browser manually).
+Currently using Chrome with Selenium (you'll need to install a Chrome driver).

 ```bash
 ❯ virtualenv -p python3 venv